PLC-lang/rusty/book/src/datatypes.md

 |-----------|------|----------|
 | STRING    | n+1  | UTF-8    |
 | WSTRING   | 2n+2 | UTF-16   |

+When such a variable is declared without being initialized, it will be default-initialized with a value of '' or "" respectively (empty strings).

 ### STRING
 rusty treats `STRING`s as byte-arrays storing UTF-8 character bytes with a Null-terminator (0-byte) at the end.